Acadia: Population

 Before 1654, trading companies and patent holders concerned with fishing recruited men in France to come to Acadia to work at the commercial outposts.
 The original Acadian population was a small number of indentured servants and soldiers brought by the fur-trading companies.

 Gradually, fishermen began settling in the area as well, rather than return to France with the seasonal fishing fleet.
 The majority of the recruiting took place at La Rochelle.
 Between 1653 and 1654, 104 men were recruited at La Rochelle.
 Of these, 31% were builders, 15% were soldiers and sailors, 8% were food preparers, 6.7% were farm workers, and an additional 6.7% worked in the clothing trades.
 Fifty-five percent of Acadia's first families came from western and southwestern France, primarily from Poitou, Aquitaine, Angoumois, and Saintonge.
 Over 85% of these (47% of the total), were former residents of the La Chaussée area of Poitou.

-Many of the families who arrived in 1632 with Razilly shared some blood ties; those not related by blood shared cultural ties with the others.
+Many of the families who arrived in 1632 with Isaac de Razilly shared some blood ties; those not related by blood shared cultural ties with the others.
 The number of original immigrants was very small, and only about 100 surnames existed within the Acadian community.

 Many of the earliest French settlers in Acadia intermarried with the local Mi'kmaq tribe.

 A Parisian lawyer, Marc Lescarbot, who spent just over a year in Acadia, arriving in May 1606, described the Micmac as having "courage, fidelity, generosity, and humanity, and their hospitality is so innate and praiseworthy that they receive among them every man who is not an enemy.
 They are not simpletons. ...
 So that if we commonly call them Savages, the word is abusive and unmerited."

 Most of the immigrants to Acadia were poor peasants in France, making them social equals in this new context.
 The colony had very limited economic support or cultural contacts with France, leaving a "social vacuum" that allowed "individual talents and industry ... [to supplant] inherited social position as the measure of a man's worth."
 Acadians lived as social equals, with the elderly and priests considered slightly superior.

 Unlike the French colonists in Canada and the early English colonies in Plymouth and Jamestown, Acadians maintained an extended kinship system, and the large extended families assisted in building homes and barns, as well as cultivating and harvesting crops.
 They also relied on interfamily cooperation to accomplish community goals, such as building dikes to reclaim tidal marshes.